 Financial instruments, which are potentially subject to concentrations of credit risk, consist principally of cash and pledges and grants receivable.
 Cash is placed with high credit quality financial institutions to minimize risk.
 Pledges receivable are unsecured and are due from various donors.
 Grants receivable are unsecured and are due from various grantor agencies under contributory and cost-reimbursement grants.
 The Organization continually evaluates the collectability of pledges and grants receivable and maintains allowances for potential losses, if considered necessary.
-As of December 31, 2022 and 2021, no allowances were found necessary.
+As of December 31, 2023 and 2022, no allowances were found necessary.

 The Organization maintains cash balances at various financial institutions located in Texas.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2022, the Organization's uninsured balance totaled \$337,219.
+At December 31, 2023, the Organization's uninsured balance totaled \$40,718.
 The Organization has not experienced any losses on such assets.

-One funding source accounted for 41% of total support and revenue for the year ended December 31, 2022.
-Two funding sources accounted for 54% of total support and revenue for the year ended December 31, 2021.
+One funding source accounted for 32% and 41% of total support and revenue for the years ended December 31, 2023 and 2022, respectively.

-One donor accounted for 98% and 89% of the net pledges receivable balance at December 31, 2022 and 2021, respectively.
+One donor accounted for 100% and 98% of the net pledges receivable balance at December 31, 2023 and 2022, respectively.